icerpc/icerpc-docs/pages/docs/icerpc-for-ice-users/rpc-core/proxy.md

 Ice proxy strings support a number of options: `-f facet`, `-e encoding` `-p protocol`, `-t` (for two-way), `-s` (for secure) and more.

-When IceRPC's Slice engine decodes a Slice1-encoded proxy, it processes these options as follows:
+When the Slice engine decodes a Slice1-encoded proxy, it processes these options as follows:
  - convert protocol "1.0" into ice and protocol "2.0" into icerpc (any other value is invalid)
  - convert the facet into the service address fragment when the protocol is ice (else decode failure)
  - all other options are ignored